mathigon/textbooks/content/functions/content.md

 > id: graph-match

 Let’s build some intuition for what graphs of different events look like.
-Match the graph to the event.
+Match each event to a graph.

     x-relation#graph-match-relation(randomize="true" requireMatch="true")
       .item(slot="domain" name="vault" match="vault-graph") Vault